Technical Reference

 ONNX Runtime Pipeline

-Why ONNX?
-PyTorch and TensorFlow models are not embeddable in a Rust binary without pulling in a full Python runtime.
-ONNX Runtime ships as a single native library with Rust bindings (ort crate), adding roughly 30MB to the binary — acceptable for a desktop security application.
+PyTorch and TensorFlow models require a full Python runtime to embed.
+ONNX Runtime ships as a single native library with Rust bindings (ort crate), adding roughly 30 MB to the binary.
 Inference latency on both models is sub-millisecond on modern hardware.

 Alert Tier Classification